javo0101/introGIS/lessons.md

 Let's add our data that needs to be joined.
 Follow the steps below to help you through the process.

-1. To add our CSV of demographic data, `racebyneighborhood.csv`, open the **Data Source Manager**—this button is located in the top left corner of the interface and looks like three pieces of colored paper stacked on top of each other.<!-- TODO #12: add link to csv from glossary -->
+1. To add our CSV of demographic data, `racebyneighborhood.csv`, open the **Data Source Manager**—this button is located in the top left corner of the interface and looks like three pieces of colored paper stacked on top of each other.<!-- TODO #12: add link to "CSV" from glossary -->
 2. When the Data Source Manager is open, select the **Delimited Text** option.
 3. On the right side of the **File name** section, click on the three dots to locate the file.
 Then click **Add**.